Organize and Format Text Lists

 How to make a batch using csv:

-First, create plain text lists of all your desired sites to see, with the name, description and place – see below for how to format that.
+First, create plain text lists of all your desired sites to see, with the name, description and place.

 Convert list into CSV

 Use a separator in the text, which could be a comma, tab or semicolon, where you want those columns to form.
-Because the description you have captured probably has some commas, it is beter to use a semicolon as the separator.
-As mentioned earlier, it is useful to include a description so you can read later about what you are looking at, and the city name helps Google locate the pin correctly.
-With that separator the resulting spreadsheet will have three columns, for place name, description, and location.
+Because the description you have captured probably has some commas, it is better to use a semicolon as the separator.

 Piazza Marina; This large square contains the Giardino Garibaldi, a public garden with enormous ficus trees creating shaded walkways and seating areas.; Palermo; Sicily